William Julius Mann

+William Julius Mann (1819–1892) was a German-born American Lutheran theologian and author.

+Biography

-William Julius Mann (1819–1892) was an American Lutheran theologian and author, born in Stuttgart, Germany.
-He studied there and at Tübingen and was ordained in 1841.
-Three years later he was invited by his friend Dr. Philip Schaff to come to the United States and settled in Philadelphia.
+He was born in Stuttgart.
+He studied there and in Tübingen and was ordained in 1841.
+Three years later he was invited by his friend Philip Schaff to come to the United States and settled in Philadelphia.
 There he was assistant pastor (1850–1863) and pastor (1863–1884) of St. Michael's and Zion's Church.
-From its establishment in 1864 almost to his death he was professor of symbolics (the study of the lutheran confessions) at the Lutheran Theological Seminary.
-With Dr. Schaff he edited Der deutsche Kirchenfreund.
-His daughter, Emma T. Mann, wrote his Life, (Philadelphia, 1893).
-His german and english publications include:
+From its establishment in 1864 almost to his death he was professor of symbolics (the study of the Lutheran confessions) at the Lutheran Theological Seminary.
+With Schaff he edited Der deutsche Kirchenfreund.
+His daughter, Emma T. Mann, wrote his Life (Philadelphia, 1893).